l-Avant-Seine/avantseine/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 9.10.0: November 17, 2025 =
+- New: Sync site annotations with GA4 automatically
+- New: Create custom conversions in GA and access detailed event tracking reports.
+- New: Product Feeds Report for enhanced insights for AdTribes users
+- Enhancements: Various performance improvements and bug fixes.

+= 9.9.1: October 16, 2025 =
+- Fixed: Minor updates and bug fixes

 = 9.9.0: October 15, 2025 =
 - New: Unlock new organic traffic insights with our completely updated Google Search Console report
 - New: Automatically track eCommerce sales with LinkedIn and SnapChat PPC campaigns-